Here are some of the ways I’ve cleaned up my prose in the past year.

 He glared at her, slashing the black Sharpie across a yellowed page.
 “I’m doing what needs to be done!”

 “Well, you’re doing it wrong!”

-His lip curled into a sneer.
+His lip curled.
 “You have no idea what you’re talking about.”

-I was unaware of the fact that she was a girl whose history was often a tragic one.
+I was aware of the fact that she was a girl whose history was often a tragic one.

 She had a tragic past.

 Note: The fluff rule doesn’t always apply to dialogue.
 Some characters talk a lot and say nothing, and if that’s true to them, that’s how it should be.

 Sometimes what I consider “fluff,” other people consider a stylistic choice.
 That’s fine.
 My writing style isn’t sparse, but it’s less wordy than some.
 If your style is wordy, that’s fine.
 As long as it’s clear.
 Don’t allow style to suffocate your story.